Cais/desk-mess-mirrored/readme.txt

 *[x] Review `editor-style.css` file, address image alignments *[x] Clean up new functionality of `dmm_dynamic_copyright` *[x] Move supported browsers minimum to LTE IE7 ...
 NB: Theme is only tested and supported in current browsers as noted in the changelog file.
-*[ ] Review / Update 404.php page
-*[ ] Review obviousness of comment link (read: balloon) *[ ] Review adding 'category.php' template back into theme files (also consider 'tag.php', 'date.php' etc.)

 = Long Term Goals =
-*[-] Correct widget no title / no image issue ... may not have a solution; use a `space` in the title as a work-around.
+*[-] Correct widget no title / no image issue ... may not have a solution; use a `space` in the title as a work-around - see `No Widget Title` in functions.php
-*[x] Review second "Home" page scenarios for possible solutions *[ ] Clean up i18n strings for better translation ... or, remove internationalization altogether?!
-*[-] Theme Options?
-(Not likely.)
+*[x] Review second "Home" page scenarios for possible solutions *[-] Theme Options?
+Not likely.

 == Changelog.txt ==
 * see changelog.txt for brief details